jchandler/JEST/README.md

 2019-02-16 13:08 - Phew!
 Finally got my Docker setup working and I'm ready to start coding.
 I'm going to be creating JEST using PHP and the Lumen framework, with a MySQL backend.
 Ready to kick things off.
 Gonna start by getting my database schema in place.

+2019-02-16 13:20 - Actually, needed to get my Github set up.
+So now I'm all connected up and ready to develop!